- The average cost of car insurance for a 65-year-old driver in Colorado is $2,205 per year for a full coverage policy.

 Car insurance premiums start to climb for drivers at around age 65.
 According to the Centers for Disease Control and Prevention, older drivers have a higher rate of fatal crashes than those aged 35 to 54.

-Even though rates may rise, seniors can still find good car insurance deals.
-Our guide will help find the most affordable rates for senior drivers in Colorado and suggest other ways to save on your auto insurance premiums.
+However, seniors in Colorado can still find affordable car insurance.
+Our guide provides tips on securing the cheapest rates for seniors in Colorado and helps save on auto insurance premiums.

 Cheapest car insurance companies for seniors in Colorado

-Below are the cheapest, full-coverage car insurance rates in Colorado for drivers at various ages:
+Find the cheapest full coverage car insurance rates in Colorado for drivers of different ages below.

 - Overall cheapest car insurance for seniors over 60: GEICO, $119 per month.